microsoft/vscode-docs/docs/supporting/faq.md

 Our docs contain a **Common questions** section as needed for specific topics.
 We've captured items here that don't fit in the other topics.

-If you don't see an answer to your question here, check our previously [reported issues](https://github.com/microsoft/vscode/issues) and our [Updates](/updates) notes.
+If you don't see an answer to your question here, check our previously [reported issues on GitHub](https://github.com/microsoft/vscode/issues) and our [release notes](/updates).

 ## What is the difference between Visual Studio Code and Visual Studio IDE?